-To get more clicks from the search results, you want to optimize what your site will look like when shown in the search results.
+If you want to get more clicks from search results, you need to optimize how your site looks in those search results.
 A single result in a set of search results is called a snippet.
-The Yoast SEO plugin has a snippet preview, a simulation of what your post will look like in those results.
-This post explains how to use that snippet preview to get more clicks!
+The Yoast SEO plugin has a snippet preview, which shows a simulation of what your post will look like in those results, and this post explains how to use that snippet preview to get more clicks!
 It also describes why the snippet might not always match what you see in the search results.

-What determines the look of a snippet in the search results?
+What determines how a snippet looks in search results?

 The above snippet preview lacks a few things.
-For instance, it lacks bolding of a keyword.
-If you search for a specific word, Google will bold that keyword in the text and URL of the snippets it shows.
+For instance, it doesn’t include a keyword in bold type.
+If you search for a specific word, Google will make that keyword bold in the text and URL of the snippets it displays.
 But it actually goes one step further.
-Once it has determined which pages will rank for your search, it tries to find a bit of the page that has that word in it.
-If your meta description (if you have one) doesn’t contain the keyword that was searched for, it’ll grab a “random” snippet of the page that contains that keyword.
+Once it has decided which pages will rank for your search, it tries to find part of the page that includes that exact term.
+If your meta description (if you have one) doesn’t contain the keyword searched for, it’ll grab a “random” snippet from the page that does.

-This is one of the reasons why it helps tremendously if you know what the most searched for keyword for a page is going to be, so you can optimize the snippet for it.
-If you set the focus keyword of your post, that word will be automatically bolded:
+This is one of the reasons why it helps tremendously if you know what the most searched for keyword for a page is likely to be, so you can optimize the snippet for it.
+In our Yoast SEO plugin, you set the focus keyword of your post, that word will be automatically be displayed in bold:

-As you can see, the plugin “adapts” by bolding the focus keyword in the URL and description, just like Google would.
+As you can see, the plugin “adapts” by making the focus keyword in the URL and description bold, just like Google would.
 Incidentally, Google has now stopped displaying keywords in page titles in bold.
 Google also shows a favicon next to the URL.